Effects of Pornography on Relationships

 - Partner may feel that certain sexual activities desired by user are objectionable.

-- Both user and partner experience a decrease in relationship sexual satisfaction and emotional closeness.
+- Both user and partner experience decreased relationship sexual satisfaction and emotional closeness.

 - Relationship trust decreases due to dishonesty and deception about pornography use.